davitkalantaryan/virtual_box_to_run_commands/README.md

 ## Use cases

-If some automation service runs on Linux and should run Windows specific commands, then this system
+If some automation service runs on Linux and should run Windows specific commands, then this system can be used.
-can be used
+For example:

 ## How to use
 ```bash